MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 }
 ```

-#### Customize the Snap
+#### Customize your Snap

-Consider:
+You can improve your Snap's UX by completing [Step 2](#2-optional-customize-your-snap).
+Consider

-- Improving the Snap's UX:
+updating `packages/site/src/pages/index.tsx` to remove, rather than updating the text of the
-  - Complete [Step 2](#2-optional-customize-your-snap): consider updating `packages/site/src/pages/index.tsx`
+non-functional template **Send message** button.

-  to remove, rather than update the text of the non-functional template **Send message** button.
+Before publishing a Snap, it's also important to customize the metadata and properties of your app,
-  - Update `description`: the description of your Snap.
+for example:
-- Updating the `location` to its published location before publishing your Snap to `npm`,
+- Update the `location` to its published location before publishing your Snap to `npm`,
-- Updating the `name`, `version`, and `repository` fields of
+- Update the `name`, `version`, `description`, and `repository` fields of
-`/packages/snap/package.json` even if you do not plan to publish your Snap to npm.
+`/packages/snap/package.json`, even if you do not plan to publish your Snap to npm.

 :::note
 When editing `source`, the `shasum` is set automatically when you build from the command line.
 :::

 :::caution important
 The `version` and `repository` fields in `snap.manifest.json` inherit the values from